When children have strong pain due to surgery, injury or illness, they need constant pain relief.

 Will my child get addicted to the pain reliever drip they are receiving?

-Children do not become addicted to the pain relieving medicine as it is being given to relieve pain from an operation or sickness.
-If the opioid infusion is used for more than a week your child’s body may become used to the pain relieving medication.
-In this case the infusion needs to be reduced slowly.
+Children do not become addicted to the pain relieving medicine if it is being given to relieve pain from an operation or sickness.
+If the opioid infusion is used for more than a week, your child’s body may become used to the pain relieving medication, in which case it will be reduced slowly.

 After an operation, an opioid infusion is needed until the pain can be managed by oral pain medicine.
 Remember that every child is different, some operations can cause more pain and the infusion is needed for longer.

 Your child may need pain-relieving medicines that can be given by mouth after this infusion is stopped.
 Your doctor will explain these to you.